Contact Boundary Conditions

 \[ \begin{aligned} \bm{n}_p(t) &= \bm{n}_p\\ \bm{c}(t) &= \bm{c} + \bm{T}, \end{aligned} \]

 that is, the center \(\bm{c}\) is translated.
-Platens also support a simplified translation interface via the -bc_contact_[face]_distance [float list] option, which prescibes the translation as a distance along the normal vector (see Platen for more details).
+Platens also support a simplified translation interface via the -bc_contact_[face]_distance [float list] option, which prescribes the translation as a distance along the normal vector (see Platen for more details).

 Cylinder